RWTH-EBC/uesgraphs/README.md

    pip install -e <path/to/your/uesgraphs>
    ```

-5. **Verify your uesgraphs installation** by running the automated tests:
+5. **Verify your UESgraphs installation** by running the automated tests:

    Navigate to the top-level _uesgraphs_ folder and execute: